AFL Vic and FFV Say No To Gambling

 Gambling advertising is everywhere in sport.
 At major stadiums, lucrative broadcast deals and it's even among signage at grassroots sporting grounds.

-Over 270 grassroots AFL and 333 soccer clubs in around the state have signed up to be part of the 'Love The Game' program.
+Over 300 grassroots clubs have signed up to be part of the 'Love The Game' program.
+These clubs include AFL, soccer and cricket, among other sports.
 In addition, FFV is working with VRGF community educators across Victoria to deliver information sessions to new participating clubs and to 'Love the Game' themed rounds.

 Football Federation Victoria CEO Maxwell Gratton said the "Partnership with the Victorian Responsible Gambling Foundation reinforces the important role that football plays in our community".